 Next, slowly press your arms straight out in front of your body.¬† The band or weight causes a rotational challenge to your trunk muscles.¬† Resisting this movement is what activates your abdominal muscles.

 Finally, slowly raise your arms straight overhead while maintaining the lunge position.¬† Maintain a neutral spine and trunk.¬† Hold this position for several seconds before reversing the movement sequentially back to the starting position.
 Perform 8 to 10 repetitions on each side.¬† Do 2 to 3 sets several times per week.

 Get Some Help Starting an Abdominal Exercise Program

-Abdominal exercises are one component of a comprehensive exercise program targeting total body muscular strength and physical performance.¬† Abdominal exercises performed in isolation are rarely successful for improving performance or decreasing pain.¬† When developing your program, consider these five trunk muscle exercises.¬† ¬†Performing each exercise in a controlled fashion, with a focus on proper technique and muscular endurance will elicit the best results for the long-term.
+Abdominal exercises are one component of a comprehensive exercise program targeting total body strength and performance.¬† Abdominal exercises performed in isolation are rarely successful for improving performance or decreasing low back pain.¬† When developing your program, consider these 5 trunk muscle exercises.¬† ¬†Performing each exercise in a controlled fashion, with a focus on proper technique and muscular endurance will elicit the best results for the long-term.